Elvis Movies: JAILHOUSE ROCK

 I really wish the show was a bit longer.
 Most Elvis concerts are around 60 minutes.
 This one clocks in at 62 minutes.
 For some reason, it feels shorter than that.
 The overall Greensboro experience feels unsatisfying compared to Hampton and San Antonio.

 Well, 51 years later, I guess I shouldn’t complain since at least I get to hear this show at all.
 The first listen was definitely disappointing, but I enjoyed it more the second time through, including multiple highlights noted above.
-The sound is not as clear as Hampton or San Antonio, but it’s not horrible by any means.

 “May the mountains yield prosperity for all, and may the hills be fruitful.”